PetiteReb/supply-chain-control-tower-powerbi/README.md

 | Second Class | 12,778 | 23.4% | 3.99 | 2.00  |
 | First Class | 10,079 | 4.7% | 2.00 | 1.00  |

-**Recommendation:** recalibrate promised lead times on First/Second Class — operational performance is stable; the promises are not realistic.
+**Recommendation:** recalibrate promised lead times on First/Second Class, operational performance is stable; the promises are not realistic.

 ## Dashboard Pages